|

 he blow something up?"
 Dannie said, squinting at the old image.

-talked a lot of bull, but never did shit.
-Until he fucked up one day, big
+"Naw, talked a lot of bull, but never did shit.
+Then he

-time!"
-Nelson smirked.
-"Fuggeddaboudit!
+Fuhggeddaboudit!
 I don't need footage with any

-might thank him, even tell him he'd done a good job, but the news director
+even tell him he'd done a good job, but the news director curled his lip and

-curled his lip and plugged his face with the stogie.
+plugged his face with the stogie.

 Dannie